jstrassmayr/databricks_js_101/README.md

 # Pipelines
 Let's create a Python Notebook to read data from Bronze layer, modify it and write it to Silver layer.
- - Open the "Workspace"
- - Choose "Home"
- - -> Create -> Notebook
+ - -> New -> Notebook
+ - Choose a name (e.g. "Bronze to Silver")

-## Read and display filtered data - with Dataframes
+## Silver layer: Read and display filtered data
-When using Python in data engineering, you might have come over the datatype "Dataframe".
-Dataframe variables/objects are very usefull to modify, filter, rename, aggregate... data.
-There are 2 types of dataframes widely used: [Pandas](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html)- and [Spark-Dataframes](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.DataFrame.html).
-Both serve similar purposes but Spark DFs provide some extra functionality for reading/writing data from/to files and tables.
+When using Python in data engineering, you will use "Dataframe"s.
+Dataframe objects contain tabular data and are very usefull to modify, filter, rename, aggregate etc. There are 2 types of dataframes widely used: [Pandas](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html)- and [Spark-Dataframes](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.DataFrame.html).
+Both serve similar purposes but Spark DFs were designed for Big Data handling.
 You can convert each one's data back and forth as needed.

 Copy the following Python code and paste it into the first cell of the notebook.
 Then hit -> "Run cell".
 ```python